Save the Birds! Switch to Reusable Bags and Ditch The Single-Use Plastic

 #GoReusableNow and Make a Difference

-The sad reality is that single-use plastic has a tendency to end up as litter.
+The sad reality is that single-use plastic tends to end up as litter.
 We all know plastic is bad for the planet and litter is a problem, but it turns out that the plastic problem could be more involved than what we all thought initially.

 Find out what recent studies have uncovered about plastic pollution and how eco-friendly promotional products can help turn things around.